shashanka2a/GatorVibe-App/README.md

 A modern, responsive landing page built with Next.js 14, React 18, and Tailwind CSS.
 This is the official landing page for GatorVibe - the ultimate student community platform.

+## 🎯 Problem & Solution

+### The Problem
+College students struggle with three major challenges:
+- **Social Isolation**: Difficulty finding like-minded peers and building meaningful connections
+- **Housing Stress**: Finding compatible roommates through unreliable methods and limited information
+- **FOMO**: Missing out on campus events, activities, and opportunities due to poor communication channels

+### Our Solution
+GatorVibe is the ultimate student community platform that addresses these pain points through:

+**🤝 Community Discovery**
+- AI-powered matching based on interests, hobbies, and academic goals
+- Build meaningful friendships that extend beyond college
+- Connect with students who share your passions

+**🏠 Smart Roommate Matching**
+- Advanced compatibility algorithm considering lifestyle preferences
+- Personality matching based on study habits and living preferences
+- Eliminate housing stress with data-driven roommate selection

+**📅 Campus Events Hub**
+- Never miss campus activities, parties, or study groups
+- Real-time notifications for events that match your interests
+- Stay connected to everything happening on campus

+**Why GatorVibe?**
+- **500+ students** already on the waitlist
+- **50+ universities** showing interest
+- **AI-powered** matching for better connections
+- **Free** for all students
+- **Privacy-focused** with no spam guarantee

 ## 🚀 Features

 - **Next.js 14** with App Router and static export